GPUs

 </Note>

-Further information can be retrieved using the
+Further information about your GPU hardware can be retrieved using the

 [NVIDIA System Management Interface](https://developer.nvidia.com/nvidia-system-management-interface) (`nvidia-smi`) and